Small Living Room Ideas

 Small living room ideas for ceilings and floors

 Apply a wide vertical pattern or stripes on the wall, to visually "raise" a low ceiling.
-Don't "stripe" every wall, though, as the effect can visually shrink a room.
+Don't "stripe" every wall, though, as the effect can shrink a room.

 A dark wall against a white ceiling can make a small space feel too enclosed.